 If you live in a semi-detached or terrace house you share a wall (or walls) with your neighbour that is known as the party wall.
 It separates buildings belonging to different owners.
-Where a wall separates two different sized buildings, only the part that is used by both properties is considered to be a party wall.
-The rest belongs to the person on whose land it stands.
-You must get your neighbours agreement before you can start any building work such as: Extensions, damp proofing works, some internal refurbishment, structural alterations.
+You must get your neighbours agreement before you can start certain building works which can include: Extensions, loft conversions, some internal refurbishment and structural alterations.

-In some cases, excavating or constructing foundations for a new building within three or six metres of neighbouring properties will also need written agreement.The Party Wall etc. Act
+Often, excavating or constructing foundations for a new building within three or six metres of a neighbouring property will also invoke the Party Wall Act.

 Marshalls offer a full range of Party Wall services across Oxfordshire and West Berkshire.
 We are frequently appointed under the Party Wall etc. Act 1996 to act for parties carrying out works and those affected by neighbouring works.
 Our experienced and specialist Party Wall Surveyor, Daniel Stephens BSc (hons) MRICS MFPWS, is a Chartered Building Surveyor and a member of the Faculty of Party Wall Surveyors.
 If you have received party wall notices from your neighbour or you are planning to carry out works which may come under the Party Wall etc. Act, please feel free to get in touch so that we can advise you of your options.

 As a Building Owner looking to undertake alterations or an extension to your property, Marshalls can:

 As an Adjoining Owner having received notice(s) under the Party Wall etc. Act 1996, Marshalls can: